singh1114/pythonprogramming/_posts/2020-10-23-monitor-your-internet-with-python.md

 {% include lazyload.html image_src="https://i.giphy.com/media/l0IygsTd0XPi9Q1cA/source.gif" image_alt="showing a graph to a brick wall" image_title="showing a graph to a brick wall" %}

-Here is part II of the post where we send a tweet to the ISP telling them about our internet speed.
+Here is part II of the post where we send a tweet to the ISP telling them about our low internet speed.

 {% include linked_post.html url="sending-tweet-when-your-internet-speed-goes-down" %}